 There are so many ways to trade it can take you years to figure out what is right for you.
 However, we can put all of them into three simple categories.

 Firstly, there is day-trading.
-Self explanatory.
-You are in a trade sometime during the day and you are out of the trade before the day ends.
+Self-explanatory.
+You are in a trade sometime during the day, and you are out of the trade before the day ends.
 Great fun.
 But few make a profit doing this.

-Secondly, there is short term trading (often referred to as swing trading).
+Secondly, there is short-term trading (often referred to as swing trading).
 My preferred trading style.
 You follow the rhythm of the share price and try to catch the most lucrative part.
 You’re in for a few days to a few weeks.
 Using this style you may miss the big up, but you have a fair chance of missing the big down too!

 The mature investor should always consider fixed index annuities – Read Tony Robbins, money master the game.
-Its only 616 pages! or take my word for it.
+It’s only 616 pages!
+Or take my word for it.

 We should consider another problem with the mutual fund (and there are several more) is the equity crash that seems to come around now and again.
-If you were financially retiring in 2008, your long term investment would be half of what you expected.
-If you had more than 15 years to retirement your fund could recover if it were in US stocks.
+If you were financially retiring in 2008, your long-term investment would be half of what you expected.
+If you had more than 15 years to retirement, your fund could recover if it were in US stocks.
 Most UK shares have not even yet recovered to the high of 2008.

-Discuss with your independent financial advisor fixed index annuities such as (from Tony Robbins): Barclays Dynamic Balance Index (a mix of stocks and bonds) and Morgan Stanley Dynamic Allocation Index (a mix of 12 different sectors).
+Discuss with your independent financial advisor fixed index annuities such as (from Tony Robbins): Barclays Dynamic Balance Index (a mix of stocks and bonds) and Morgan Stanley Dynamic Allocation Index (a blend of 12 different sectors).
 Your IFA should find you UK index equivalents if you prefer.